Top tips from a trade adviser

 You can use any combination of road, rail, air or sea to transport your goods.
 Take into account:

 - your product’s size, weight, perishability and any need for security

 - special requirements or export licences for restricted goods and animals

 Freight forwarding is a service industry that involves moving goods around the world on behalf of exporters.
-A freight forwarders acts as the intermediary or broker between you and the shipping company, airline, rail or road haulage company.
+A freight forwarder acts as the intermediary or broker between you and the shipping company, airline, rail or road haulage company.

 A freight forwarder will save you time and money if you’re exporting large volumes of goods or high value items by sea or air freight.

 If you’re exporting smaller volumes, or regular numbers of packages, it may be simpler, cheaper, and quicker to use a parcel courier.
 Various couriers can offer free collections 7 days a week and tracked delivery.
 Unlike freight forwarders, courier services generally use their own staff and equipment to make deliveries.

 - advise on a country’s rules and regulations

 - arrange and manage several different transport methods for a shipment